Benny Hill: Personal life

 Hill was noted for his frugality.
-He never owned his own home in London and preferred to rent a flat rather than buy one.
+He never owned his own house in London and preferred to rent a flat rather than buy one.
 He rented a double-room apartment at 2 Queen's Gate in Kensington, London, for 26 years until around 1986, when he moved to Fairwater House in Teddington, near Teddington Studios.
 While looking for somewhere to live, he briefly stayed at 22 Westrow Gardens in Southampton, the town of his birth.

-Despite being a multi-millionaire, he continued with the frugal habits he picked up from his parents, such as buying cheap food at supermarkets, walking for miles rather than paying for a taxi unless someone picked up the tab for a limousine and regularly patching and mending the same clothes.
-He also never owned a car, despite having a valid driving licence.
+Despite being a multi-millionaire he continued with the frugal habits he had picked up from his parents, such as buying food at supermarkets, walking for miles rather than paying for a taxi unless someone else paid for a limousine and regularly patching and mending his clothes.
+He never owned a car either despite having a driving licence.

 Hill never married and had no children.
-He had proposed to three women, but none accepted.
-Shortly after his death in 1992, actress Annette Andre said that she turned down his proposal of marriage in the early 1960s.
-Rumours circulated that he was gay, but he always denied them.
+He had proposed to three women but none accepted.
+Shortly after his death in 1992, actress Annette Andre said that she turned down his marriage proposal in the early 1960s.
+Rumours circulated that he was gay but he always denied them.

 Hill was a Francophile and enjoyed visits to France, particularly Marseille, where, until the 1980s, he could go to outdoor cafes anonymously, travelling on public transport and socialising with local women.
 He spoke French fluently and also knew basic German, Spanish, Dutch and Italian.
-Travel was the only luxury he permitted himself; even then, he would stay in modest accommodation.
+Travel was the only luxury he permitted himself; even then he would stay in modest accommodation.